DrLex0/quake-frogbots/waypoint/README.md

 The bot has 2 rocket jump modes:
 1. The **regular** RJ mode is to run towards the launch spot and shoot a rocket at its feet while jumping, when sufficiently close to the spot and more or less heading in the right direction.
 This is not very accurate, but it is fast.
 Usually the bot is able to correct for errors through air turning tricks, but it will occasionally fail, which makes it all the more realistic.
 2. When combining an RJ path with either precision jump or slow path mode, the bot will follow a slower but much more **accurate** procedure.
 It will only launch itself when both at near-ideal position and angles, and will not try to correct mid-air.
-This mode does not allow to go as far as the regular jumps, but can be required for really tricky jumps where accuracy is essential.
+The line between the 2 markers acts as the ideal trajectory, hence correct marker placement is crucial for this mode.
+It does not allow to go as far as the regular jumps, but can be required for really tricky jumps where accuracy is essential.
 Bots at higher levels will be quicker and more accurate while preparing the jump.

 Rocket jumps can be tricky, especially when the destination is a ledge that sticks out.
 If you notice that bots often smack their head against the bottom of the ledge, it usually means the target marker is too deep into the ledge.
 In that case, it helps to move the marker, or place an extra marker just on the edge of the ledge, perhaps even slightly above it, to improve the bot's aim.
 Only make that marker the destination for the rocket jump path, and give it a path to the actual destination on the ledge.